kmccrea/roguelike/README.md

 ### [Part 2 - The generic Entity, the render functions, and the map](http://rogueliketutorials.com/tutorials/tcod/part-2/)

 ~~Perhaps I missed a section at the end of Part 1, but the first time we modify `engine.py`, there were two lines I was meant to be removing that I didn't have.
 EDIT: on further reflection, we had already removed these lines at the end of Part 1.
-EDIT2: Ah yes, then the second time we edit this file, those lines are missing again.
+EDIT 2: Ah yes, then the second time we edit this file, those lines are missing again.
 Must be an error with the tutorial.
 No matter.~~

+And that's it.
+We've now an (albeit stationary) NPC and a small wall to throw ourselves at.
+Nothing can stop us now!
+(Except the wall).